MakieOrg/Makie.jl/docs/examples/blocks/polaraxis.md

 # PolarAxis

-The `PolarAxis` is an axis for data in polar coordinates `(radius, angle)`.
+The `PolarAxis` is an axis for data given in polar coordinates, i.e a radius and an angle.
 It is currently an experimental feature, meaning that some functionality might be missing or broken, and that the `PolarAxis` is (more) open to breaking changes.

 ## Creating a PolarAxis